Updated March 2026 · 10 min read

 New York requires quarterly estimated tax payments if you expect to owe more than $300 in state income tax for the year.
 For most freelancers earning above $25,000-$30,000 net, this threshold is easily met.

 You file quarterly estimates using Form IT-2105 (for individuals).
-The due dates mirror the federal schedule:
+The due dates mirror the federal estimated-tax schedule:

 QuarterFederal due dateNY State due dateNYC due date